Fair-Squares/fs-docs/docs/learn/lightpaper.md

 keep track of which roles are successfully delivering their share of the service to be provided.

-In a blockchain, disagreements are difficult to resolve, unless there is a path designed for handling disagreements.
-Since we are dealing with trust of actors in the real-world such as valuations or whether a service has been done right or wrong, we need stakeholders who help the investors and tenants as confidants in the system.
+In a blockchain, disagreements are difficult to resolve, unless there is a path designed for handling them.
+Since we are dealing with trust of actors in the real-world such as valuations of whether a service has been done right or wrong, we need stakeholders who help the investors and tenants as confidants in the system.
 This is a common problem in blockchains and it’s a hard problem to solve because it makes you trust the judgment of one person.